 However, there are many ways you can stay informed about new clinical trials and increase your chances of getting a spot.

 “I belong to several diabetes support groups online, which often gives me targeted ads for diabetes-related topics,” said Trezona.

 “Through these groups, I stay up to date on the latest news and research in diabetes, which leads me to information about upcoming trials," she said.
 "In past years, I have also attended the JDRF Type 1 Summit, where many different experts talk about new devices and research in the pipeline.”

 Keeping up with diabetes-related news and research is one of the best ways to find out about new trials that are recruiting.

 Subscribing to diatribe.org and checking out our clinical trial resource hub is an excellent way to start.
 Joining a diabetes support group can also expand your network within the diabetes community, giving you access to a wealth of new information.

 “Expressing interest via email and a phone call to clinical trial organizations or local hospital research departments are a great way to get the ball rolling,” suggested Wilson.

 Adding to that, Tackett recommended following your nearest diabetes research institutions on social media, which often post about actively recruiting studies.
-You can also go to the JDRF clinical trials page to find trials near you and contact information for the leaders of the studies.
+You can also go to the JDRF clinical trials page to find trials near you and contact information for research staff.

-“In my support group, someone asked me about clinical trials, and I gave them the link to the clinicaltrials.gov website to start,” said Trezona.
-“I tell people that clinical trials are definitely worth going into, and while of course it depends on your personal medical status, clinical trials are one way to bring new technology to people who need it.”
+“I tell people that clinical trials are definitely worth going into," said Trezona.
+"While of course it depends on your personal medical status, clinical trials are one way to bring new technology to people who need it.”